kubewarden/kubewarden.io/content/blog/2025/09/kubewarden-1.29-release.md

 the verify-image-signatures policy: verifying via certificates ([point 5 in its readme](https://github.com/kubewarden/verify-image-signatures)).

-Doing so, we broke this specific host capability API, therefore, this policy setting too.
+In doing so, we broke this specific host capability API, and therefore, this policy setting too.

 With 1.29, we have corrected this regression, and this specific policy